HuantWang/FUNDED_NISL/README.md

 ### Prerequisites

-Install the necessary dependencies before running the project:
+Install the necessary dependencies before running the project,the part of SoftWare is related to data preprocess while Python Libraries are the environment we have tested.
+For more details, please reference requirements.txt:
 <br/>
 ##### Software:
 * [joern](https://joern.io/)